 Here are 3 ways to develop a team of top performers in your call center:

-- Hire the Right Kind of Talent: Call center agents are at the heart of your business, considering they’re on the front lines of customer interaction.
-So why not arm yourself with talent that will represent your company in a positive manner, motivate other agents, and drive performance that will ultimately make a difference in your business growth?
+Call center agents are at the heart of your business, considering they’re on the front lines of customer interaction.
+So why not arm yourself with talent that will represent your company positively, motivate other agents, and drive performance that will ultimately make a difference in your business growth?

 Call Centre Helper recommends instituting “competency-based approach” to interviewing, which involves running an assessment center for new recruits.
 In essence, this structured interview process allows a group of candidates to work through tasks and assessments; it also gives those in charge of hiring the opportunity to select the best performers in the group and train them together to become new call center agents.

-- Training and Supporting the Team: Because even the most skilled agents need encouragement and support, it’s important to grow and manage the team by offering ongoing training opportunities.
-World Travel Holdings makes formalized training and support a fixture of its onboarding process by offering agents a dedicated resource for gaining knowledge, cultivating skills, and improving performance.
+Because even the most skilled agents need encouragement and support, it’s important to grow and manage your team by offering ongoing training opportunities.
+World Travel Holdings makes formalized training and support a fixture of its on-boarding process by offering agents a dedicated resource for gaining knowledge, cultivating skills, and improving performance.

 “When you are developing your team there is one key question you can ask,” claims Call Centre Helper.
 “The question is: ‘Would you recommend a friend or family member to work here and why?’
 If the answer is yes, you can find out what the key elements are that make working there attractive and build on them.
 If the answer is no, it’s an opportunity to improve some aspects of the business.”

 According to Forrester Research, only 31% of organizations closely monitor the quality of interactions with customers.
 However, 92% of call center leaders see high value in sharing metrics (i.e., number of calls in queue, service level, customer satisfaction, schedule adherence, and first contact resolution) in real time with agents.